Introduction

 What most people actually want from a timeline maker for projects

 That is not the same as wanting a full design system.
-It is closer to wanting a structured output that supports coordination.

 Why many timeline tools feel heavier than the job

-But many project timelines do not.
 They need to be finished, not endlessly designed.

 The best timeline maker for projects should reduce completion drag

-The better question is which one helps the kind of timeline you actually need become usable without extra overhead.
+Many timeline tools can technically produce a timeline.
+The real question is which tool helps the kind of timeline you actually need become finished without extra overhead.

 When a heavy timeline tool is the right choice

-But that is not every project timeline, and it is worth being explicit about the difference.
+But that is not every project timeline.

 When a lighter, structured timeline maker is the better fit